aeaziz/cqapk_to_datalog/README.md

 # Experiments
 To launch the experiments, the executable of DLV is needed.
-Once downloaded, you just have to put in tn the folder "dlv" with the name "dlv.exe".
+Once downloaded, you just have to put in tn the folder "dlv_files" with the name "dlv.exe".

+Once dlv is available, the experiments can ba launched by running the script 'experiments.py'